 Synthetic gels are the most common facial fillers.
 There are different brands, but they're grouped by the natural body substance they mimic.
-This includes collagen, calcium hydroxyapatite, and hyaluronic acid, a sugar protein that attracts water.
+This includes calcium hydroxyapatite, and hyaluronic acid, a sugar protein that attracts water.
 Some are stiffer and puff up your skin more than others.
 Unlike other fillers, autologous fat injections call for surgery because they take fat from another part of your body.

 Facial fillers involve a medical procedure.
 Schedule a consultation to check out the facility and ask questions.
 You'll be more relaxed if your treatment is on a different day.

 Each state has rules for who can give facial filler shots.
 Look for a board-certified plastic surgeon, dermatologist, or ophthalmologist.
 Ask:

 - How did you become experienced in facial fillers?

 - Are you qualified to take care of any issues, no matter how rare?

 Get facial fillers done at a medical office.
 Don't do it at a party, salon, spa, or someone's house.
 Issues are rare, but they can happen, especially with someone who doesn't know what they're doing.

 Think hard about what you want fillers to do for your face -- it's not just about looking younger.
 You might want to get injections in stages so you can better direct the result.
 Ask your doctor for before-and-after photos.
 It's important to know what success looks like.